appanp/software-dev/01_terminology.md

 **GitOps**: A set of practices that aim to automate as much as possible, so that there's less room for human error and more time can be spent on high-value tasks.
 This enables teams to collaborate better and work faster.

+**Interactive Application Security Testing (IAST)**: IAST is an application security testing method that tests the application while the app is run by an automated test, human tester, or any activity “interacting” with the application functionality.
+The core of an IAST tool is sensor modules, software libraries included in the application code.
+These sensor modules keep track of application behavior while the interactive tests are running.
+If a vulnerability is detected, an alert will be sent.
+For more info, refer to [this link](https://owasp.org/www-project-devsecops-guideline/latest/02c-Interactive-Application-Security-Testing).

 **Kubernetes**: An open-source container orchestration system for automating the deployment, scaling, and management of containerized applications.

 **Microservices Architecture**: Software development paradigm that structures an application as a collection of small, independent services.
 Each service is responsible for a specific business capability and can be developed, tested, and deployed independently.
+For more info, refer to [this link](TODO) and [Monolithic vs Microservices Architecture: Pros, Cons and Which to Choose](https://www.openlegacy.com/blog/monolithic-application).

 - _Advantages_: